ashif57/Anna-University-RAG-Chatbot-/README.md

 ## 💡 How It Works

-1. `ingest.py` loads the `.txt` file, splits it into chunks, embeds using HuggingFace, and saves to Chroma.
+1. `ingest.py` splits the `.txt` knowledge base into chunks and generates embeddings using HuggingFace.
-2. `rag_chain.py` loads the vector store and sets up a `RetrievalQA` chain using LangChain.
+2. Embeddings are stored in a local ChromaDB vector store.
-3. `app.py` runs a Streamlit UI for chatting with the bot.
+3. `rag_chain.py` sets up a `RetrievalQA` chain using LangChain and DeepSeek LLM via OpenRouter.
-4. OpenRouter LLM (e.g., DeepSeek) generates responses using the retrieved chunks as context.
+4. `app.py` hosts a Streamlit interface for querying the bot in real time.

 ---